History of Tilshead Village Hall

 Co-opted Member – Pella Williams-Duff

-Bookings Secretaries – Gill Murray and Theresa Leachman (or contact us to book Village Hall)
+Bookings Secretaries – Gill Murray and Theresa Leachman (contact the bookings secretary directly or contact us to book Village Hall)